orbisgis/h2gis/docs/dev/ST_IsValidReason.md

 layout: docs
 title: ST_IsValidReason
 category: Geometry2D/properties
-description: Return text stating if a geometry is valid or not an if not valid, a reason why
+description: Return text stating if a geometry is valid or not and if not valid, a reason why
 prev_section: ST_IsValidDetail
 next_section: ST_NumGeometries
 permalink: /docs/dev/ST_IsValidReason/